Bobby George: Darts career

 George took up darts at the age of 30, and quickly improved, winning the first tournament he entered, and making his first appearance at the World Masters less than a year later.
-He has won several major tournaments, including the News of the World Championship in 1979 and 1986, the Butlins Grand Masters in 1979 and 1980, the North American Open in 1978, and And he was WDF Europe Cup champion in 1982 beating Eric Bristow in the final.
+He has won several major tournaments, including the News of the World Championship in 1979 and 1986, the Butlins Grand Masters in 1979 and 1980, the North American Open in 1978, and he was WDF Europe Cup champion in 1982 beating Eric Bristow in the final.
 George's News of the World victory in 1979 came without dropping a single leg, the only player to do so.
 Winning the 1979 final with a 100.20 average.
 George was the first player to get over 100 average on television.
-Playing for England, he won the Nations Cup in 1980, as part of an England triples team with Tony Brown and John Lowe, but had to withdraw in 1981 because of a ruptured spleen, which he nearly died from.
+Playing for England, he won the Nations Cup in 1980, as part of an England triples team with Tony Brown and John Lowe, but had to withdraw in 1981 because of a ruptured spleen, which nearly killed him.

 George reached the final of the BDO World Darts Championship in 1980 at his first attempt, beating Dave Whitcombe, Leighton Rees and Cliff Lazarenko.
 His opponent in the final was Eric Bristow.
 George led the match 1–0, 2–1 and 3–2 in sets, before Bristow edged ahead 4–3.
 At 2–2 in legs in the eighth set, George missed an opportunity to take the match to a decider.
 On 66 with one dart in hand, he miscounted and hit treble-16 instead of treble-10, thus leaving himself the trickier double-9 instead of double-18.
 On his next throw for double-9, George hit single-9 with his first dart and then bust his score by hitting single-20, leaving Bristow with three darts for the championship, which he duly converted with his second dart to seal a 5–3 victory.

 George reached his second and last world final in 1994.
 After beating Russell Stewart and Martin Phillips, he broke his back when celebrating winning a set during his quarter final match against Kevin Kenny.
 George got through that match against Kenny by 4–2 in sets, having damaged his back when celebrating going 3–2 up.
 In his semi final match against Magnus Caris, George went two sets up, but then lost the next four sets and the opening two legs of the seventh set.
 When Caris missed a dart at double 18 to win the match, George responded by winning nine legs in a row to win the match 5–4 in sets.
-Competing in the final against doctor's advice, Wearing a steel corset, George lost 0–6 to John Part playing in extreme pain.
+Competing in the final against doctor's advice, wearing a steel corset, George lost 0–6 to John Part playing in extreme pain.
 A few weeks after that final, it was found that he had literally broken his back and had to have eight titanium screws inserted into the base of his spine just so that he could stand upright.